-This diagnosis is also used where you dissociate but do not fit into any specific disorder.
+This diagnosis is used where you dissociate but do not fit into a specific dissociative disorder.

-Psychiatrists use this diagnosis when they choose not to give a reason that you have the symptoms.
-Or if they do not have enough information for a specific diagnosis.
+Or if they don’t have enough information for a specific diagnosis.
 For example, after a first assessment in accident and emergency.

-The feelings of depersonalisation and derealisation can be a symptom of any of the other conditions listed here.
-It has also been found among people who have paranoid delusions, and people with frontal lobe epilepsy and migraines.
+The feelings of depersonalisation and derealisation can be a symptom of other conditions.
+It has also been found among people with frontal lobe epilepsy and migraines.

-You might have these feelings constantly rather than in episodes and DPDR doesn't have to be caused by a traumatic or stressful event.
+You might have these feelings constantly rather than in episodes.
+It doesn’t have to have been caused by a traumatic or stressful event.

 Many people think that this disorder might be more common than previously thought.
 This might be because of:

-- some patients do not report their symptoms, and
+- patients who didn’t report their symptoms, and

 With DPDR you might have symptoms of depersonalisation or derealisation or both.